Experiential Explanations for Reinforcement Learning: Background and Related work

-Some XRL techniques generate explanations by decomposing utilities and showing information about the components of the utility score for an agent's state~\cite{das2020leveraging,juozapaitis2019explainable,anderson2019explaining, septon2023integrating}.
-Our technique is related to decompositions in that we learn the influence of different sources of reward on utilities, avoiding the trade-off between using a semi-interpretable system or a better black-box system.
+Explanation via Reward Decomposition breaks down rewards into a sum of semantically meaningful reward categories, allowing actions to be evaluated based on the trade-offs between these categories \cite{juozapaitis2019explainable}.
+Many XRL techniques generate explanations by decomposing utilities in the agent's network and showing information about the components of the utility score for an agent's state~\cite{das2020leveraging,anderson2019explaining, septon2023integrating}.
+Our technique is related to decompositions in that we learn the influence of different sources of reward on utilities.
+However, we differ in that we approximate the decomposition using external models, avoiding the trade-off between using a semi-interpretable system or a better black-box system.

-Our work focuses on counterfactual explanations, but we differ in the explanation goals and approach from other works.
-For example, \citeauthor{frost2022explaining} \cite{frost2022explaining} trained an exploration policy to generate test time trajectories to explain how the agent behaves in unseen states after training.
-Explanation trajectories help users understand how the agent would perform under new conditions.
-While this method gives users a global understanding of the agent, our method focuses on providing local counterfactual explanations of an agent's action.
-Contrastive approaches such as \citeauthor{van2018contrastive} \cite{van2018contrastive} leverage an interpretable model and a learned transition model. \citeauthor{madumal2020explainable} \cite{madumal2020explainable} explain local actions with a causal structural model as an action influence graph to encode the causal relations between variables. \citeauthor{sreedharan2022bridging} \cite{sreedharan2022bridging} generate contrastive explanations using a partial symbolic model approximation, including knowledge about concepts, preconditions, and action costs.
-These methods provided answers to user's local why not questions.
-Our approach minimizes the use of predefined tasks or {\em a priori} environment knowledge.

-\citeauthor{olson2021counterfactual} \cite{olson2021counterfactual} explains the local decisions of an agent by demonstrating a counterfactual state in which the agent takes a different action to illustrate the minimal alteration necessary for a different result. \citeauthor{huber2023ganterfactual}\cite{huber2023ganterfactual} furthers this concept by creating counterfactual states with an adversarial learning model.
-Our technique, however, concentrates on the qualitative distinctions between trajectories and not on the states.